 Further guidance on developing a Cyber Security Programme

-This blog is based on a forthcoming paper by Ascentor which explains an approach to the development of a cyber security strategy, using widely-available information that can be tailored to suit each organisation.
+This blog is based on a paper by Ascentor which explains an approach to the development of a cyber security strategy, using widely-available information that can be tailored to suit each organisation.

 The paper explores off-the-shelf toolkits available to support the entire lifecycle of a cyber security programme and identifies three such toolkits that should address virtually every aspect of delivering cyber resilience.

 If you’d like to discuss how ourconsultants could advise on any aspect of cyber security, please contact Dave James, MD at Ascentor.

 Office: 01452 881712